sandesh0202/Fashion-Recommender-Version-2/README.md

 ```
 - Dataset -
   - Inside your project file create a folder named static
-  - Extract you dataset in this file
+  - Extract your dataset in this file

 - Feature Extraction process, (Check training.ipynb file)
   - Run training.ipynb step by step for Feature Extraction of all images in dataset